g41797/syslog-sidecar/README.md

 ### Configuration

-  Configuration of syslog server part of syslogsidecar is saved in the file syslogreceiver.json:
+  Configuration of syslog server component of syslogsidecar is saved in the file syslogreceiver.json:
 ```json
 {
     "SEVERITYLEVEL": 4,